orhun/kmon/README.md

 ### Options

 ```
--a, --accent-color <COLOR>    Set the accent color using hex or color name [default: gray]
+-a, --accent-color <COLOR>    Set the accent color using hex or color name [default: white]
 -c, --color <COLOR>           Set the main color using hex or color name [default: darkgray]
 -t, --tickrate <MS>           Set the refresh rate of the terminal [default: 250]
 ```